-Prokaryotes:Lac operon and Tryptophan operon; and in Eukaryotes.
+Prokaryotes: Lac operon and Tryptophan operon.

-3.2 DSE P1 Cell and Molecular Biology
+4.1.
+DSE-1A P1: Cell and Molecular Biology

-(Practical:- Credits 2 / Marks 15)
+(Practical: Credits 2 / Marks 15)

-- 1. To study prokaryotic cells (bacteria), viruses, eukaryotic cells with the help of light and electron micrographs. - 2.
-Study of the photomicrographs of cell organelles - 3.
+- 1. Study of the photomicrographs of cell organelles - 3.
 To study the structure of plant cell through temporary mounts. - 4.
-Study of mitosis and meiosis (temporary mounts and permanent slides). - 5.
-Study the effect of temperature, organic solvent on semi permeable membrane. - 6.
-Demonstration of dialysis of starch and simple sugar. - 7.
+Study of mitosis and meiosis (temporary mounts and permanent slides). - 7.
 Study of plasmolysis and deplasmolysis on Rhoeo leaf. - 8.
 Measure the cell size (either length or breadth/diameter) by micrometry. - 9.
-Study the structure of nuclear pore complex by photograph (from Gerald Karp)Study of special chromosomes (polytene & lampbrush) either by slides or photographs. - 10.
+Study of special chromosomes (polytene & lampbrush) either by slides or photographs. - 10.
 Study DNA packaging by micrographs. - 11.
-Preparation of the karyotype and ideogram from given photograph of somatic metaphase chromosome.
+Study of Semi-conservative, semi discontinuous, $\acute{O}$ (theta) mode of replication by photograph.